Orange-OpenSource/SMASSIF-RML/CONTRIBUTING.md

 See also the `makefile` for development and testing purposes.

-Example:
-// TODO: get configSection from CLI args
-Trigger single pipeline, multiple pipelines from based on CLI or config.ini

 ## Communication

 GitHub issues are the primary way for communicating about specific proposed changes to this project.